Callahan & Fusco, LLC

 A PERSONAL CALLING

-One in 48 children in New Jersey has autism.
+One in 41 children in New Jersey has autism.
 Their fight for scientifically-based services is one focus of Callahan’s practice.
-ACSO vs. Millburn Board of Education stands out as a case Callahan won for the intensity and quality of services needed for this growing population of kids.
+ACSO vs. Millburn Board of Education stands out as one of several cases Callahan won for the intensity and quality of applied behavior analytic services needed for this growing population of kids.

 “My clients are the bravest people I know.
 They’re willing to go to extraordinary lengths to help their children, and we want parents to know that we’re in their corner,” she says.
-“The kids are my heroes, like the young man with severe medical issues who we just won a VGo robot for so he can attend school virtually.
-I have the best job any lawyer could have."
+“These kids and the extraordinary teachers, therapists and experts working with them on a daily basis are my heroes.
+I’m so lucky to get to see the joy and accomplishments perhaps thought impossible when a child and their family get what they need, and to practice in a field that can truly impact children’s lives.
+I have the best job in the world.”

 "Beth is more than our attorney; she's our advocate, counselor, therapist, comic relief and energy boost!
 She knows the law, how to apply [it] and what it takes to get what we need.
 She'll keep you focused on the task at hand until the job is done!" -Z.C., Wayne

 "Beth actually spent time with my son evaluating his ability, and educated me on special needs schools.
 She's committed to our family's future!"-E.V., Chester

 "Beth is sharp and insightful, and has been personally involved throughout our case.
 She's been an aggressive advocate and tenacious in all of her interactions with our school district.
 Beth never lost sight of the importance of what she was doing for our son, his future and our family."-D.A. and P.A., Livingston

 This is an advertising profile from the April 2018 issue of New Jersey Family.